CartoDB/cartodb/doc/API.md

 ##### **layer.invalidate() **

-    refresh the data.
+Refresh the data.
 If the data has been changed in CartoDB server it is displayed.
 If not nothing happens.
 New in v3.

 ###### ARGUMENTS